Sea Moss Benefits | Trending Uses & Honest Review

 Often called "marine collagen", not because it actually contains collagen, but because its gelatinous properties work in a similar manner.

-These components act as natural anti-inflammatory agents offering a cooling and strengthening influence to connective tissues.
+These polysaccharides act as natural anti-inflammatory agents offering a cooling and strengthening influence to connective tissues.
 The gel can be consumed in blended drinks before or after exercise or as nutritional sustenance for sports injuries.

 As a supplementary adjunct, along with MSM, morinda root and eucommia bark, it can be useful for joint support and maintenance.